- Rust 91%

 Architecture summary

 Topology: many-to-many.
-A customer's client subscribes to multiple project
+A customer's browser subscribes to multiple project

 servers (one server per supported product / customer engagement).
 A server